About

 First, the good news.
 Big picture, everything is going to be just fine…eventually.
 Betting against America.
 Betting against our resiliency, innovation, and collective desire to make this place better has been the trade you’ve wanted to be on for decades.
 This is just the last ten years.
 But pay special attention to the grayed in area in early 2020.
 That’s the pandemic recession and it’s the reason we are where we are in terms of the crushing inflation of today.
 More on that later.

 On to government issued bonds, the ten year has been rock solid for four years after a big dip in yields during the pandemic.
 With a stable 4% yield on average for three years through blowout spending by the U S of A, a global fight for positioning, and a whole shyte ton of other reasons other asset classes have had the chance to party like it’s 1999.
-More on that later as well.
+More on that later.

 Corporate bonds of the quality kind have also been your friend.
 This chart shows yields, and it means that prices have held up just fine as well.
 After the COVID scare, and a couple years more, AAA corporate bonds have averaged 4.5%.
 That’s three years without hesitation as stocks have ripped higher.